Aliases for CDC37 Gene

 GeneCards Summary for CDC37 Gene

 CDC37 (Cell Division Cycle 37) is a Protein Coding gene.
-Among its related pathways are DNA Damage and Akt Signaling.
-GO annotations related to this gene include protein kinase binding and kinase binding.
+Among its related pathways are Constitutive Signaling by Ligand-Responsive EGFR Cancer Variants and Aryl Hydrocarbon Receptor.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and kinase binding.
 An important paralog of this gene is CDC37L1.

 UniProtKB/Swiss-Prot for CDC37 Gene